voxxdevv/SignIt/README.md

 - **Various Usage Options**
   Use SignIt by:
   - Installing the iOS app via configuration profile
-  - Visiting directly through the web at [usesignit.netlify.app](https://usesignit.netlify.app)
+  - Visiting directly through the web

 ---